Check out my custom vibration dampener

 Create a free account and explore my latest videos below

-For your review, I’ve summarized the Sofia Open’s 2022 prize money by round for singles and doubles.
-I’ve also converted earnings to euros and Sterling Pound, which for historical data, I calculated using the exchange rate on the final day of the previous year’s tournament.
+For your review, I’ve summarized the Sofia Open’s 2023 prize money by round for singles and doubles.
+I’ve also converted earnings to euros and Sterling Pound, which I calculated using the exchange rate on the final day of the previous year’s tournament for historical data.

 Singles